netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

   -  You should be familiar with Citrix ADC and [Citrix ADC networking](https://docs.citrix.com/en-us/citrix-adc/current-release/networking.html).
   -  Instances of the same application must be deployed in Kubernetes clusters on Amazon EKS and Microsoft AKS.

-## Deploy multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS clusters
+## Deploy multi-cloud and GSLB solution with Amazon EKS and Microsoft AKS clusters

-To deploy the multi-cloud multi-cluster ingress and load balancing solution, you must perform the following tasks.
+To deploy the multi-cloud GSLB solution, you must perform the following tasks.

 1. Deploy Citrix ADC VPX in AWS.
 1. Deploy Citrix ADC VPX in Azure.
 1. Configure ADNS service on Citrix ADC VPX deployed in AWS and AKS.
 1. Configure GSLB service on Citrix ADC VPX deployed in AWS and AKS.
 1. Apply GTP and GSE CRDs on AWS and Azure Kubernetes clusters.
-1. Deploy the multi-cluster controller.
+1. Deploy the GSLB controller.

 ## Deploy Citrix ADC VPX in AWS